alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-01-29-C++-Play - Cont.markdown

 *Static asserts*

-This is a topic which is worth going into deeper details, but I am just going to hit at it through a very simple example.
+This is a topic which is worth going into deeper details, but I am just going to hint at it through a very simple example.
+The same example also hints at type-traits.

 ```csharp
 class AX {